MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Experimental Settings

 CASME I Dataset \cite{casme}: CASME I dataset is divided into two parts: CASME A and CASME B, which are constructed under two different conditions.
 CASME A contains images with $1280 \times 720$ resolution under natural light settings.
 Whereas, CASME B contains images with resolution of $640 \times 480$ under the artificial light settings.
 Both settings have a temporal resolution of $60$ fps.
 Altogether, CASME dataset contains $195$ micro-expressions belonging to seven different classes.
 For this experiment, we have chosen three classes, including disgust ($34$ samples), repression ($36$ samples), and tense ($45$ samples) based on the higher number of samples in these classes.

 CASME II Dataset \cite{Yan2014CASMEIA}: CASME II is a spontaneous micro-expressions dataset built under well-controlled laboratory environment.
 The samples have a higher face resolution at $280 \times 340$ pixels and a relatively high temporal resolution ($200$ fps).
 The database has five micro-expression categories.
 The number of samples for each category is distributed unequally (there are $60$ samples for disgust and only $7$ samples for sadness).
-Since the data is not uniformly distributed across the classes to obtain consistent results, we have used three classes, including disgust ($63$ sample), happy ($32$ samples), and surprise ($28$ samples) based on the higher number of samples in these classes.
+Since the data is not uniformly distributed across the classes to obtain consistent results, we have used three classes, including disgust ($63$ samples), happy ($32$ samples), and surprise ($28$ samples) based on the higher number of samples in these classes.
 CAS(ME)$^2$ Dataset \cite{casmesquare}: CAS(ME)$^2$ dataset comprises of both macro-expressions and micro-expressions.
 This dataset is constructed by showing $9$ elicitation videos to $22$ participants under artificial light settings.
 The elicitation videos contain three emotions (happy, angry, and disgust) evoking videos.
 CAS(ME)$^2$ contains the samples with $640 \times 480$ resolution at $30$ frames per second.
 In our experiment, we have only used micro-expressions of CAS(ME)$^2$ dataset.
 The used dataset contains three expressions, namely happy ($18$ samples), angry ($22$ samples), and disgust ($17$ samples).

+SAMM Dataset \cite{davison2018}: SAMM dataset comprises of 159 samples with $2040 \times 1088$ resolution at $200$ frames per second.
+The database has seven micro-expression categories.
+The number of samples for each category is distributed unequally (there are $57$ samples for anger and just $6$ samples for sadness).
+Since the data is not evenly distributed across the classes to obtain consistent results, we have used the following three classes: anger ($57$ samples), happiness ($26$ samples), and other ($26$ samples).
+We have not included rest of the 4 classes as the number of samples in each of these classes is too less ($\leq 15$) to train a deep learning system.